Sunday, 26 May 2024

 The first stage of the job at hand was measuring the dimensions of the affected areas and putting them in a digital format.

 This was than printed out in full size on paper, cut out and glued to some left over 1.30mm thick steel pieces (see picture above), to act as pattern for cutting and drilling.
-This gave me these three pieces, see pictures below.
-The first picture was taken after cutting the pieces from the steel pieces, with the remains of the pattern paper still in place.
-The bottom picture was taken after the paper and glue was burned away with a gas torch.
+This gave me these three pieces (see pictures below).
+The first picture was taken after cutting the pieces from the steel left overs, with the remains of the pattern paper still in place.
+The bottom picture was taken after the paper and glue was burned away with a gas torch and the edges were finished with a grinding wheel.

-And in their designed position, after a bit of black paint from a rattle can:
+And in their designed position, after adding a bit of black paint from a rattle can:

 Trial fitting the two plates to strengthen the mounting points to the rear bulkhead.